github/docs/content/actions/sharing-automations/creating-actions/metadata-syntax-for-github-actions.md

 When you specify an input, {% data variables.product.prodname_dotcom %} creates an environment variable for the input with the name `INPUT_<VARIABLE_NAME>`.
 The environment variable created converts input names to uppercase letters and replaces spaces with `_` characters.

 If the action is written using a [composite](/actions/creating-actions/creating-a-composite-action), then it will not automatically get `INPUT_<VARIABLE_NAME>`.
-With composite actions youu can use `inputs` [AUTOTITLE](/actions/learn-github-actions/contexts) to access action inputs.
+With composite actions you can use `inputs` [AUTOTITLE](/actions/learn-github-actions/contexts) to access action inputs.

 To access the environment variable in a Docker container action, you must pass the input using the `args` keyword in the action metadata file.
 For more information about the action metadata file for Docker container actions, see "[AUTOTITLE](/actions/creating-actions/creating-a-docker-container-action#creating-an-action-metadata-file)."